fission-codes/spec/dialog/pomo_db/pomo_logic.md

 - Aggregation predicates MUST NOT be evaluated until any bindings they share with the rule's body are fully grounded
 - Constraint predicates MUST NOT be evaluated until both terms are grounded

-Dialog's query engine MAY be implemented over incremental computations, in which case each epoch SHOULD prefer to operate over deltas of the EDB as much as possible.
-A recommended design in terms of a [dataflow model](./dataflow.md) is provided.
+PomoLogic MAY be implemented over incremental computations, in which case each epoch is RECOMMENDED to operate over deltas of the EDB, wherever possible.
+A recommended runtime in terms of a [dataflow model](./pomo_flow.md) is provided.

 ## 1.3.5 Predicates